-Chinese president Xi in Moscow to meet Putin in a show of new global power
+Chinese President Xi in Moscow to meet Putin in a show of new global power

-Chinese President Xi Jinping just arrived in Moscow on a three-day state visit with Russian President Vladimir Putin that provides the Kremlin with a fig leaf of legitimacy for its military campaign in Ukraine and also promotes China to the top table of international diplomacy.
+Chinese President Xi Jinping has just arrived in Moscow on a three-day state visit to Russian President Vladimir Putin that provides the Kremlin with a fig leaf of legitimacy for its military campaign in Ukraine and also promotes China to the top table of international diplomacy.

-Putin will be grateful for Xi visit as China is a world power and his mere presence adds some legitimacy for Russia’s war; by simply showing up, Xi tacitly condones Russia’s “special military operation” and Beijing has pointedly failed to join in the international condemnation of the invasion a year ago.
+Putin will be grateful for Xi's visit, as China is a world power and his mere presence adds some legitimacy to Russia’s war; by simply showing up, Xi tacitly condones Russia’s “special military operation”, and Beijing pointedly failed to join in the international condemnation of the invasion a year ago.

 “President Xi’s visit to Moscow is not expected to result in any major new announcements or any dramatic change of course by Russia.
 The visit offers the opportunity for Beijing to show that it should no longer be regarded as a regional Asian power but that it wants to have a role in global politics, just as the US and Europe have,” Chris Weafer, the founder and CEO of Macro Advisory and former head of research at multiple Moscow-based investment banks, told bne IntelliNews.

-Xi's imminent arrival was part of the motivation for Putin’s surprise visit to the occupied city of Mariupol at the weekend: Putin marched around the debris to show it was now Russian and then only a day later meets Xi in Moscow which lends tacit acknowledgement that China sees it as Russian too.
-The Russian state media played on both back to back events heavily to drum home the point.
+Xi's imminent arrival was part of the motivation for Putin’s surprise visit to the occupied city of Mariupol at the weekend: Putin marched around the debris to show it was now Russian; then only a day later he meets Xi in Moscow, which lends tacit acknowledgement that China sees it as Russian too.
+The Russian state media played on both back-to-back events heavily to drum home the point.

-“For Russia, the visit shows it has the economic and political backing of China – not military – and this helps Russia stay defiant against western sanctions.
+“For Russia, the visit shows it has the economic and political backing of China – not military – and this helps Russia stay defiant against Western sanctions.
 So long as Russia can trade with China, and other Asian states, there is no danger of running out of money or being forced to concede on the battlefield,” Weafer added.

 Xi also gets a lot out of the trip.
-Russia has become a major trade partner for China with trade turnover up by a third in the last year to $190bn and on course to top $200bn this year.
+Russia has become a major trade partner for China, with trade turnover up by a third in the last year to $190bn and on course to top $200bn this year.

 However, the main gain for Beijing is that China has gone from pursuing its foreign policy goals through economic means – the promotion of the Belt and Road projects – to now engaging in pure diplomacy and at a very high level.
-Last week Beijing brokered a rapprochement between Iran and the Kingdom of Saudi Arabia (KSA) that had been estranged for seven years, and floated a 12-point Ukraine peace plan on the anniversary of the start of the war on February 24.
+Last week Beijing brokered a rapprochement between Iran and the Kingdom of Saudi Arabia (KSA), which had been estranged for seven years, and floated a 12-point Ukraine peace plan on the anniversary of the start of the war on February 24.

-As the Chinese plan would leave Russia holding all the territory Russia currently holds, its chances of success are very low, but as the expectations of success were so low to start with, China will still earn significant political capital with the Global South in particular as an alternative pole to the US on the geopolitical stage.
+As the Chinese plan would leave Russia holding all the territory it currently holds, its chances of success are very low, but as the expectations of success were so low to start with, China will still earn significant political capital with the Global South in particular as an alternative pole to the US on the geopolitical stage.
 The mere appearance of attempting to intercede between Washington and Moscow itself is a valuable boon to Beijing.

-“Two weeks ago, Xi Jinping was elected for a precedent breaking third term as president.
+“Two weeks ago, Xi Jinping was elected for a precedent-breaking third term as president.
 It is clear from statements that he intends to use this term to position China as a global power and for Beijing to have a greater role in major world events,” says Weafer.

 Washington has rejected the Chinese attempt to broker a peace out of hand and Kyiv is almost certain to reject it as well.
 Xi is due to talk to Ukrainian President Volodymyr Zelenskiy after his Moscow trip.

-As reported by bne IntelliNews the US plan seems to assume that there will have to be a negotiated end to the war as an outright Ukrainian victory remains a very dim prospect, but when that happens, the US wants Kyiv to have “the strongest hand possible” for those talks.
+As reported by bne IntelliNews the US plan seems to assume that there will have to be a negotiated end to the war, as an outright Ukrainian victory remains a very dim prospect, but when that happens, the US wants Kyiv to have “the strongest hand possible” for those talks.

-With a major Ukrainian spring offensive mooted, it is clearly too soon for those talks as West is hoping Kyiv can repeat its success with the Kharkiv initiative last September when Russian defences collapsed, and hundreds of square kilometres were retaken.
-However, with its new found diplomatic assertiveness, if those peace talks do begin then Xi will clearly be demanding a place at the table as one of the few countries with any real leverage over Moscow.
+With a major Ukrainian spring offensive mooted, it is clearly too soon for those talks, as the West is hoping Kyiv can repeat its success with the Kharkiv initiative last September when Russian defences collapsed and hundreds of square kilometres were retaken.
+However, with its new-found diplomatic assertiveness, if those peace talks do begin then Xi will clearly be demanding a place at the table as one of the few countries with any real leverage over Moscow.

 “China cannot hope to be a peacemaker on its own but there are indications Beijing may try to get broader G20 support for new proposals and with a view to pushing for consensus at the summit in New Delhi in September,” says Weafer.